-This instrument is thoroughly tested at the factory before shipment.
-When the instrument is received, however, check visually for any external damage that occurred during shipment.
-Insure that all standard accessory are supplied.
+This instrument was thoroughly tested at the factory before shipment.
+When the instrument is received, however, check visually for any external damage that may have occurred during shipment.
+Insure that all standard accessories are supplied.

 1-1.
 Checking Model and Suffix Codes.